-Replace the wheel nuts with the cone end of the nuts toward the wheel.
-Tighten each nut by hand or with the wheel wrench until the wheel is held against the hub.
+8. Replace the wheel and nuts with the rounded end of the nuts toward the wheel.
+Tighten each nut by hand until the wheel is held against the hub.

-11. Lower the vehicle by turning the wheel wrench to the left.
+9. Lower the vehicle by rotating the wheel wrench counterclockwise.
 Lower the jack completely.

-Tighten the wheel nuts firmly in a criss-cross sequence, as shown.
+10. Tighten the wheel nuts firmly in a crisscross sequence, as shown.

 Incorrect wheel nuts or improperly tightened wheel nuts can cause the wheel to become loose and even come off.
 This could lead to an accident.
 Be sure to use the correct wheel nuts.
-If you have to replace them, be sure to get new GM original equipment wheel nuts.
+If you have to replace them, be sure to get new original equipment wheel nuts.

-Stop somewhere as soon as you can and have the nuts tightened with a torque wrench to 100 lb-ft (140 N·m).
+Stop somewhere as soon as you can and have the nuts tightened with a torque wrench to $100 \text{ lb-ft} (140 \text{ N} \cdot \text{m}).$